-Home ownership Assistance
+Home Ownership Assistance

-This $5,000 grant is available to a service member who is buying a home in the state of Iowa.
-Members must have served on active duty on or after September 11, 2001 (or at least 90 days between August 2, 1990 and April 6, 1991) and purchased a home after March 10, 2005.
+This $5,000 grant is available to veterans buying a home in the state of Iowa.
+Members must have served on or after Sep.
+11, 2001, or at least 90 days between Aug.
+2, 1990 and Apr.
+6, 1991; and purchased a home after Mar.
+10, 2005.

 Property Tax Exemption

-This benefit reduces a veteran's assessed home value for property tax purposes by $1,850.
+This benefit reduces a veteran's assessed home value for property tax purposes by $1,852.
 In order to qualify, a service member must have served on active duty during a period of war or for a minimum of 18 months during peacetime.

 Disabled Veteran’s Homestead Tax Credit